Emzaro805/Emzaro805/README.md

 # 👋 Welcome!
 I'm Emmanuel Zarate

-🎯 A Cal Poly Business Information Systems student passionate about **Data Engineering**, **Business Intelligence**, and building systems that turn data into action.
+🎯 A Business Information Systems student passionate about **Data Engineering**, **Business Intelligence**, and building systems that turn data into action.

 ---